ramana-chavakula/angular-virtual-scroll/README.md

 var app = angular.module("sampleApp", ["angularVirtualScroll"]);
 ```

-and include virtualScroll directive as an attribute for which you want to aplly virtual scroll say
+and include virtualScroll directive as an attribute for which you want to aplly virtual scroll
+and add class="virtual-scroll-item" & filter: virtualScrollFilter for the ng-repeat which was and immediate child to virtualScroll directive say

 ```
 <div virtual-scroll class="items-wrapper">
-  <div ng-repeat="item in items">..</div>
+  <div class="virtual-scroll-item" ng-repeat="item in items | filter: virtualScrollFilter">..</div>
 </div>
 ```